 Academic alerts are a way of helping students who are having trouble coping with their studies, such as missing deadlines for handing in work, or missing compulsory classes.
 The aim of the alert system is to help students by flagging up problems before they seriously affect students' grades.
 Academic alerts will be issued by email from a member of staff within the School and will tell students what is wrong and what they are required to do (e.g. attend classes in future).
 The alerts will also tell students what support the University can offer.
-If students do not take the action required, they will get another alert, and eventually will automatically get a grade of zero (0X) and will fail that module.
+If students do not take the action required, they will get another alert, and eventually will automatically get a grade of zero (0X) and will fail that module without the right to reassessment.
 The system is designed to help and support students in order to remedy any problems or issues before these lead to failing a module.
 Alerts will never appear on a student's permanent transcript.
-For more information on academic alerts and details on how the categories work, see www.standrews.ac.uk/policy/academic-policies-student-progression-academic-alerts/academicalerts.pdf.
+For more information on academic alerts and details on how the categories work, see <a href="www.st-andrews.ac.uk/policy/academic-policies-student-progression-academic-alerts/academic-alerts/academic-alerts/academic-alerts/academic-alerts/academic-alerts/academic-alerts/academic-alerts/academic-alerts/pdf.